 Is Car Rental Insurance From Your Credit Card Enough?

-Collision damage waivers—like their name implies—only protect you from damage to the car itself, not other cars, property, or physical injuries.
+Collision damage waivers—like the name implies—only protect you from damage to the car itself, not other cars, property, or physical injuries.

 If you have your own car (and a car insurance policy to go with it), this will generally provide liability coverage for any cars you rent, too.
 But if you don’t have your own insurance, you’ll need to think about where else you can get these additional insurances, whether from a travel medical insurance policy, the rental car agency itself, or someplace else.
 You’ll need health insurance, too, in case you sustain injuries.